-4. Another must see is actually located both in Charleston and Mt.
-Pleasant.
-How?
-By spanning the harbor.
-The Arthur Ravenel Jr. bridge, locally known as the Cooper River Bridge, is a beautiful and very pedestrian friendly bridge that is suitable for almost anyone to walk on.
+4. The Arthur Ravenel Jr. bridge, locally known as the Cooper River Bridge, is a beautiful and very pedestrian friendly bridge that is suitable for almost anyone to walk on.
 I’d say four to five year olds and up could swing it at a leisurely pace.
 It’s free, it’s gorgeous and it provides an amazing view.
 You can see for several miles out into the ocean and beyond.
 There is always a breeze up there and it’s perfectly safe – the guard rail is very high and there is a thick and tall cement barricade between auto and foot traffic.
 There is also a wonderful park complete with playground and pier near the base of the bridge on the Mt.
 Pleasant side, perfect for spending an afternoon doing something fun and free!

 6. The Children’s Museum of the Lowcountry.
 Located on the Meeting Street “Museum Mile”, the children’s museum is perfect for taking a breather from the walking around that you will surely be doing through the historic district.
 There is an enormous art room, a medieval “castle” for pretending, puppets and dress up.
 There’s a water room (plastic aprons provided), a grocery store, a fishing boat replica and many other stations for kids to play.
 There are always lots of kids at the museum, so your child will basically have instant friends to hang out with.
 The staff is super friendly and helpful, making this stop a must, especially if you have kids under ten.